Fight Traffic Ticket in Idaho

 Avoid Additional Penalties

-Failure to respond to your traffic ticket in time or appear for your hearing can lead to all sorts of additional penalties, ranging from license suspension and having your account turned over to a collections agency to jail time and community service.
+Failure to respond to your Idaho traffic ticket in time or appear for your hearing can lead to all sorts of additional penalties, ranging from license suspension and having your account turned over to a collections agency, to jail time and community service.

 Determine Where to Plead

-Your ticket should include information about where you were ticketed and which court is handling your citation.
+Your Idaho traffic ticket should include information about where you were ticketed and which traffic court is handling your citation.
 This is where you will plead.

-If you can’t find your ticket, check our section on Lost Idaho Traffic Tickets.
+If you can't find your traffic ticket, check our section on Lost Idaho Traffic Tickets.

 Generally, how you inform the court will depend on your personal situation, or the violation.

-For example, if you’re facing serious criminal charges, you and your traffic ticket attorney can inform the court of your not guilty plea during a preliminary hearing.
+For example, if you're facing serious criminal charges in Idaho, you and your traffic ticket attorney can inform the court of your "not guilty" plea during a preliminary hearing.

 On the other hand, if you have an infraction or misdemeanor citation, you can use the response options accompanying the citation or contact the court to schedule a hearing for contesting the ticket.
-Too, courts allow drivers to appear in court on the date printed on the ticket to “answer” the charges (in this case, plead not guilty).
-Once they plead not guilty, the clerk schedules a hearing date.
+Your ID court will also allow you to appear in court on the date printed on the ticket to “answer" the charge (in this case, plead "not guilty").
+Once you plead "not guilty," the clerk schedules a hearing date.

-Rescheduling policies may vary by court, so it’s best to contact the court as soon as you know you can’t make your hearing date.
+Rescheduling policies may vary by court, so it's best to contact the relevant Idaho traffic court as soon as you know you can't make your hearing date.
 This will provide you with a better chance at getting a postponement.